 Ecuador has everything for everyone!
 It has amazing volcanoes, beautiful mountains, the fascinating Amazonia, the fruity Coast, and the magical Galapagos Islands!

 Ecuador is a small country in northwestern South America.
-Despite of its size, it is one of the most environmentally diverse countries in the world, and it has contributed notably to the environmental sciences.
+Despite its size, it is one of the most environmentally diverse countries in the world, and it has contributed notably to the environmental sciences.

 The first scientific expedition to measure the circumference of the Earth, led by Charles-Marie de La Condamine of France, was based in Ecuador; and researches in Ecuador by the renowned naturalists’ Alexander von Humboldt of Prussia and Charles Darwin of England helped establish basic theories of modern geography, ecology, and evolutionary biology.